 Bethlehem Baptist Church, Hertford Co, NC organized 1835

-this is third building built 1902 by Willis Hofler of Gates Co.
+this is a third building built 1902 by Willis Hofler of Gates Co.

 with an arrow to show the wind direction.
+It ran down the front left corner of the church ripping off the weatherboards.
 We were unable to find a workman

 who would replace the steeple as it was.
 I would very much like a picture of the church